Filter

 London: BBC World Service Trust; British Council (2010), 35 pp.

-"In May 2009, the BBC World Service Trust’s Research and Learning Group, on behalf of the British Council, conducted research in Senegal to gauge public understanding of climate change.
-The research consisted of 12 focus-group discussions with Senegalese citizens, as well as 17 in-depth interviews
+"Between September and November 2009, the BBC World Service Trust’s Research and Learning Group, on behalf of the British Council, conducted research in DR congo to gauge public understanding of climate change. the research consisted of 12 focus group discussions in six locations with congolese ci

 ...